holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 This can break users' expectations.
 When you asks a central service to delete information you'd rather people not know, you're trusting the service to wipe it out completely---or at least stop displaying it.
 When your data is shared publicly, however, you can't control what other people do with it.

 In reality, this is true of anything you put on the internet.
-Even when a central database permanently deletes information, it can live on in caches, backups, screenshots, public archives, reading-list apps, and/or people's memories.
+Even when a central database permanently deletes information, it can live on in caches, backups, screenshots, public archives, reading-list apps, and people's memories.

 Holochain is a little different because it's explicit about data immutability.
 Here are some guidelines for wielding this tool wisely: